 You can have multiple types of FSAs and reimbursement accounts for different uses, depending on what your employer offers.
 These accounts can save you money by increasing your take-home pay, since the money you deposit into your account isn’t taxed.
 However, you must use all the money you deposit into your account for eligible expenses by the end of the year, or else you may have to give up your remaining balance.

-Like an FSA, a health savings account (HSA) is also an account that’s funded with pretax money from your paycheck to use specifically for medical costs – doctor visits, medication, eyeglasses, and similar products and services.
+- Like an FSA, a health savings account (HSA) is also an account that’s funded with pretax money from your paycheck to use specifically for health care costs.
 However, you can only contribute to an HSA if you’re enrolled in a high-deductible health plan (HDHP).
 And unlike an FSA, an HSA is an interest-bearing bank account where the funds never expire, rolling over year to year and staying with you if you leave your job.

-A health reimbursement arrangement (HRA), also known as a health reimbursement account, is also similar to an FSA.
-An HRA also contains pretax money to pay for health care costs, and the funds are typically “use it or lose it” by the end of the year.
+- A health reimbursement arrangement (HRA), also known as a health reimbursement account, also contains pretax money to pay for health care costs, and the funds are typically “use it or lose it” by the end of the year.
 But an HRA is funded entirely by your employer – you don’t deposit any money into an HRA yourself.
-Your employer decides how much money goes into the account and what expenses are eligible.
+Your employer decides how much money goes into the account and what health care expenses are eligible.

 The different types of FSAs